 RESEARCH METHOD

-This research is a systematic literature review that aims to explore the research topic by investigating the use of heuristics and cognitive biases in tax decision-making by individuals and businesses.
-It involved steps such as analyzing, summarizing, and synthesizing the literature (Cabrera et al., 2023).
+This systematic literature review aimed to explore the research topic by investigating the use of heuristics and cognitive biases in tax decision-making by individuals and businesses.
+It involved analyzing, summarizing, and synthesizing the literature (Cabrera et al., 2023).
 The literature review helped the researchers identify the gaps between theory and practical application based on the research findings (Meiryani et al., 2023).
-The study addressed the gap between theory and practical application in tax decision-making by evaluating how heuristic theory, cognitive biases, and tax compliance align or conflict with actual practices implemented by decision-makers and tax professionals.
+The study addressed the gap between theory and practical application in tax decision-making by evaluating how heuristic theory, cognitive biases, and tax compliance aligned or conflicted with actual practices implemented by decision-makers and tax professionals.
 In identifying relevant research, a systematic search began in February 2024.
 The selection of appropriate articles involved several steps, starting with electronic databases such as Springer, Wiley, Emerald, MDPI, ScienceDirect, Sage Journals, Tailor & Francis, Sinta, Frontiers, APSA, EASR, EJST, Dequeb.org, and Cambridge University Press, all known for their reputable standing.
 This research tracked various articles using keywords like "heuristics," "cognitive biases," and "tax decision-making."
 The reviewed articles had to meet specific topic-related criteria.
-The data obtained from this literature review were then analyzed qualitatively to identify emerging patterns and findings and summarize and synthesize the literature.
+The data from this literature review were analyzed qualitatively to identify emerging patterns and findings and summarize and synthesize the literature.
 The structured search for relevant studies encompassed a wide range of sources, as listed below:

 Table 1.
 Selected sources